10 Proven Strategies to Embrace our 'Introversion' Labels...and Ourselves

 There are many people who think labels are unnecessary and hurtful.
 Certainly some bully or try to diminish other's value by describing others with these labels without striving to understand the individual and how that trait makes them a unique and interesting person.
 They accept the stigmas and stereotypes attached to the label and miss the opportunity to learn and perhaps to bond with another.
 Labels without learning can be very destructive.

 How to Embrace our Labels...and Ourselves

 In my twenties, I heard the term introversion as it applied to me during a company personality test.
 Unfortunately, the test really wasn't accompanied by

-explanation, so I affixed the term to the mythical description of introversion, much the same as I'd had my discomfort as a kid - anti-social, shy, slow, aloof.
+explanation, so I affixed the term to the mythical description of introversion, much the same as the feelings thrust upon me as a kid - anti-social, shy, slow, aloof.

 Embracing Our Labels

 Yet labels can also be quite empowering.
 I believe I share some struggles with other introverts during my life journey.
 For most of my first two decades, I was an "Unaware" introvert.
 I knew I felt different, especially in social situations and at school, but I didn't know why.
 I was uncomfortable talking to others.
 I got tongue-tied with strangers.
 I froze up when under pressure to answer questions in class or approach a new situation.
 I'd never heard the term Introvert.
 I just assumed I was anti-social, shy, or not normal.
 That's what teachers and even parents assumed and called me.
 I just didn't know any better.

 It took me many more years to discover the true definition of introversion.
 I was as normal as anyone.
 I had talents and strengths as much as anyone.
 Those quirks like being alone or leaning on calendars and organization were actually traits to be proud of.